clairep94/acebook-messenger/README.md

 # About Acebook Messenger

-Acebook Messenger is a personal extension of the [Acebook Group Project at Makers Academy](https://github.com/clairep94/acebook-team-griffins).
-It uses socket.io to add real-time messaging.
+Acebook Messenger is a small personal extension of the [Acebook Group Project at Makers Academy](https://github.com/clairep94/acebook-team-griffins), which uses socket.io to add real-time messaging.

 - [Project Brief](./project-brief/README.md)
 - [Project Documentation](./project-brief/DOCUMENTATION.md)

+#### NOTE: I am working on a new version of the project to demonstrate cleaner code organization, and the ability to create modern, responsive frontend styling with Tailwind CSS.
+Please see the repo [here](https://github.com/clairep94/acebook)

 # Project Features

 ## New: Messaging:

 https://github.com/clairep94/acebook-messenger/assets/128436909/adb7ad43-5f59-489e-a777-af6c8abbbfb2